 - Maybe the subscription meal plans are incentivized to churn out new shopping lists to justify why you should continue paying for the service.

-Why Skipping Food Inventory Is A Problem
+Tell Yourself Skipping Food Inventory Is A Problem

 I bet you’ve got more food in your fridge than you think (unless your fridge is empty, in which case, why would you be reading a cooking website anyway? :P).

-Buying more food is a waste of money, and it’s inefficient:
+Buying more food is a waste of money, and it's inefficient.

 - You throw food out because it spoils.